Future Measures Following the Discontinuation of the Tetravalent Vaccine Production and Sales

-Due to the introduction of the pentavalent vaccine (Note: 1) as a routine vaccination from April 1, 2024, the manufacture and sale of the quadrivalent vaccine (Note: 2) will be discontinued.
+Due to the introduction of the pentavalent vaccine as a routine vaccination starting April 1, 2024, the production and sale of the quadrivalent vaccine have been discontinued.

-The DPT-IPV vaccine can only be administered while supplies last.
-If you have received the DPT-IPV vaccine but have not completed all four doses, please get vaccinated as soon as possible.
+Therefore, the quadrivalent vaccine can only be administered while supplies last.
+If you have received the quadrivalent vaccine but have not completed all four doses, please get vaccinated as soon as possible.

 Please let us know your feedback on how to make our website better.